Teresa Ghilarducci

 Teresa Ghilarducci (born July 22, 1957) is an American scholar on labor and retirement issues.
 She has advocated for government to extend occupational retirement plan coverage to all workers.
 She published Rescuing Retirement (with Tony James) in 2018; the book makes the case for a Guaranteed Retirement Account that would supplement Social Security.
 In 2016 she wrote a popular book, How to Retire with Enough Money: And How to Know What Enough Is.
 One of her most recent books, When I’m Sixty Four: The Plot Against Pensions and the Plan to Save Them, investigates the loss of pensions on older Americans and proposes a comprehensive system of reform.
 Her previous books include Labor's Capital: The Economics and Politics of Employer Pensions, winner of an Association of American Publishers award in 1992, and Portable Pension Plans for Casual Labor Markets, published in 1995.
 Ghilarducci is an executive board member of the Economic Policy Institute, a member of the Retirement Security Advisory Board for the Government Accountability Office, court appointed trustees for the retiree health care trusts for UAW retirees of GM, Ford, and Chrysler and the USW retirees of Goodyear Tire.
 Ghilarducci won an Association of American Publishers award for her book Labor's Capital: The Economics and Politics of Employer Pensions in 1992.
 She previously taught economics for 25 years at the University of Notre Dame.

 Education

-She obtained a B.A. in Economics from University of California, Berkeley in 1978.
+Ghilarducci was accepted to the University of California, San Diego, under a California program that allowed students with strong academics to attend at no cost.
+After her acceptance to the university, she dropped out of high school.
+She later transferred to the University of California, Berkeley, where she obtained a B.A. in Economics in 1978.
 She graduated from there in 1984 with a Ph.D. in Economics.